ericbooth906/ericbooth906/README.md

 - Hawaii

 ---
 I have also learned how to insert photos.
-Here is a picture of me on a whale watch boat.
+Here is a picture of me on a whale watch boat near the Arctic Circle.
 ![Whale Watch small](https://user-images.githubusercontent.com/113112813/189189511-01204e64-7449-4f90-ad87-7ec79a1aa2b3.jpg)